Irratzo/Containers/content/intro-container.rst

 the rest of the OS environment and controlling the allocation of (hardware) resources.
 The isolation is enabled via kernel namespaces and cgroups (as we will discuss them in detail at :doc:`namespc-cgroup` section), which have been in Linux for a long time.

+.. callout:: Virtualization

+  Containers are an example of what’s called **virtualization** – having a second “virtual” computer running and accessible from a main or **host** computer.
+A VM typically contains a whole copy of an operating system in addition to its own file system and has to get booted up in the same way a computer would.
+A container is considered a lightweight version of a virtual machine; underneath, the container is using the Linux kernel and simply has some flavor of Linux + the file system inside.

 The key differentiator between containers and VMs is that VMs virtualize an entire machine down to the hardware layers and containers only virtualize software layers above the operating system level.

 .. image:: img/conts_vms.jpeg